Extech Sound Calibrators

 Stock SEE TABLE BELOW

 The Extech Sound Calibrator calibrates and verifies sound level meter operation for meters with 0.5" or 1.0" microphones.
-Model 407744 features a 1kHz sine wave at 94kb that is generated to an accuracy of 5% (frequency) and ±0.8dB.
+Model 407744 features a 1kHz sine wave at 94kb that is generated with an accuracy of 5% (frequency) and ±0.8dB.
 Model 407766 features a level position to select 94dB or 114dB and an LED indicator light when power is on.

 Select Options